The Beaches in Koh Samui: 2026 Guide +Map

 The southern end of Lamai features one of Samui’s most visited attractions – the unique rock formations of Hin Ta and Hin Yai (Grandfather and Grandmother Rocks).
 These naturally occurring formations, known for their distinctive shapes resembling male and female genitalia, have become one of the island’s most photographed landmarks.

-Tip: If you’re in ‘culture mode’, Wat Khunaram is a short drive away, a temple notable for housing a mummified monk.
-The temple offers an authentic glimpse into Thai Buddhist culture and makes an interesting morning or late afternoon excursion.
+Tip: Wat Khunaram is a short drive away, a temple notable for housing a mummified monk.
+The temple provides insight into Thai Buddhist culture and makes an interesting morning or late afternoon visit.

 Taling Ngam Beach